heroku/heroku-buildpack-clojure/README.md

   :profiles {:uberjar {:main myproject.web, :aot :all}}
 ```

-If you need Leiningen in a `heroku run` session, it will be downloaded on-demand.
+If you need Leiningen in a `heroku run` session, it will be downloaded
+on-demand.

+Note that if you use Leiningen features which affect runtime like
+`:jvm-opts`, extraction of native dependencies, or `:java-agents`,
+then you'll need to do a little extra work to ensure your Procfile's
+`java` invocation includes these things.
+In these cases it might be
+simpler to use Leiningen at runtime instead.

 ### Leiningen at Runtime

+Instead of putting a direct `java` invocation into your Procfile, you
-Another option is to use Leiningen in your Procfile.
-If you do this,
+can have Leiningen handle launching your app.
+If you do this, be sure
-be sure to use the `trampoline` and `with-profile` tasks.
-Trampolining
+to use the `trampoline` and `with-profile` tasks.
+Trampolining will
-will cause Leiningen to calculate the classpath and code to run for
+cause Leiningen to calculate the classpath and code to run for your
-your project, then exit and execute your project's JVM, while
+project, then exit and execute your project's JVM, while
 `with-profile` will omit development profiles:

     web: lein with-profile production trampoline run -m myapp.web

-Including Leiningen in your slug will add about ten megabytes to its size.
+Including Leiningen in your slug will add about ten megabytes to its
+size and will add a second or two of overhead to your app's boot time.

 ## JDK Version